treeleaves30760/Cpp-Request/README.md

-# C++ Request Library
+# C++ Http Request Library

 ## Descriptiom

-This is a c++ library for web API request, you can use it like Python's request.
+This is a c++ library for web Http API request, you can use it like Python's request.

 ## Installation